 People, complete strangers, are so caring, so cajoling, so well meaning, so bloody jolly, I can’t stand it!
 Worst of all is their damned empathetic smiling, so fucking smug, like they’re quietly pleased it isn’t them with the dicky heart and dodgy spine.
 Bastards!
 Would it really castrate their bottomless pity to treat me like a normal human being?
 Worse than worst, they smell of alcohol wipes.

-Wait for it, take a moment, because finale is about to begin.
+Wait for it, take a moment, because the finale is about to begin.
 Ah, there it is!
 The quivering.
-It begins with the chin, like she’s being slowly tasered, she shivers and jitters until the entire facial landscape is a blur from which she launches a tight-lipped-eyes-half-closed grimace with a nut-wrinkly nose at the centre.
+It begins with her chin, like she’s being slowly tasered.
+She shivers and jitters until the entire facial landscape is a blur from which she launches a tight-lipped-eyes-half-closed grimace, a walnut-wrinkly nose at the centre.
 That is empathetic smiling!